How to Write the Harvard University Supplemental Essays 2020-2021

 If this question does not apply to your experiences, however, feel free to skip it.
 There’s no need to dwell on not completing this question, as it won’t make or break your application.

-Since this essay is only 150 words, there’s no need to add any gimmicks or overthink your response.
+This is the classic Extracurricular Activity essay prompt.
+Since this essay is only 150 words, there’s no need to add any gimmicks or overthink your response, though you can consider adding one short anecdote.
 The purpose of this question is essentially to give you the opportunity to further describe one of your activities, as Harvard can’t see these details from your extracurricular list.

 When picking the topic, it’s definitely best to pick the activity/work experience that is the most significant to you, since this is likely to have played a larger role in your life.
-For instance, if you choose to discuss Model United Nations, you can briefly describe your role on the team and the events that your team participates in.
-If you were involved in research, you could describe the subject you studied and any conclusions you reached at the end of this experience.
+You also should pick an activity that was central to your personal growth.
+For instance, if you choose to discuss Model United Nations, you can briefly describe your role on the team and how it taught you to think on your feet (you were once asked to switch positions just hours before the simulation).
+If you were involved in research, you could describe the subject you studied, what you learned, and why it inspired you to study science.